cms-opendata-workshop/workshop2023-lesson-cloud/_episodes/02-poet-test.md

 They give input to the workflow steps.
 - `startFile` is the first file in the list to be processed
-- `nFiles` is the number of files in each dataset you want to process in a single job.
-- `nEvents` is the number of events per job and is relevant only for testing (i.e. when not analyzing all events in the file)
+- `nEvents` is the number of events to be processed
 - `recid` is the dataset to be processed.
 - `nJobs` is the number of separate jobs

-This implementation is mainly for small-scale testing.
-For any larger production, it would make sense to change `nEvents` to the total number of events to be processed (and not per job).
+This implementation is mainly for small-scale testing but in principle can be run with any number of events and jobs.

 ## Getting metadata